-- You must yield to bicyclists in intersections as you would for pedestrians and other vehicles. - Increase following distances behind bicyclists because bicycle-stopping distances are shorter than automobiles. - Be aware that bicyclists not traveling in the extreme right of the lane may be trying to avoid gravel, debris, bad pavement, sewer grates and other obstacles. - Be cautious of bicyclists moving legally into the center of the lane because of road hazards or into the left lane because of a left turn.

-- Avoid passing between a bicyclist and an oncoming vehicle on a two-way road.
+- You must yield to bicyclists in intersections as you would for pedestrians and other vehicles. - Increase following distances behind bicyclists because bicycle-stopping distances are shorter than automobiles. - Be aware that bicyclists not traveling in the extreme right of the lane may be trying to avoid gravel, debris, bad pavement, sewer grates and other obstacles. - Be cautious of bicyclists moving legally into the center of the lane because of road hazards or into the left lane because of a left turn. - Avoid passing between a bicyclist and an oncoming vehicle on a two-way road.
 Slow down and allow the on-coming vehicle to pass.
-Then move to the left to allow plenty of room to safely pass the bicyclist. - A three foot distance must be present between the passing automobile and slower traveling bicyclists. - Give bicyclists the entire lane when they are passing parked cars.
-They need the space to avoid opening doors. - Use caution when passing bicyclists because the air current created by a passing vehicle may cause bicyclists to have an accident. - If you are pulling a trailer, allow for extra passing room when passing bicyclists. - Extra caution should be used when motorist are near bicyclists in wet, windy, or icy weather. - Reduce speed when encountering bicyclists and never tailgate. - Do not blow your horn when near bicyclists.
+Then move to the left to allow plenty of room to safely pass the bicyclist. - A three-foot distance must be present between the passing automobile and slower traveling bicyclists.
+(R.S.
+32:76.1) - Give bicyclists the entire lane when they are passing parked cars.
+They need the space to avoid opening doors. - Use caution when passing bicyclists because the air current created by a passing vehicle may cause bicyclists to have a crash. - If you are pulling a trailer, allow for extra passing room when passing bicyclists. - Extra caution should be used when a motorist is near bicyclists in wet, windy, or icy weather. - Reduce speed when encountering bicyclists and never tailgate. - If they are unsafely moving into your lane of travel, only give your horn a light tap.